 Colombia, Peru, Bolivia

-Coffee is grown up in the mountains (in Bolivia, it’s way up, over 2,500 meters!).
+Coffee is grown up in the mountains (in Bolivia, it’s way, way up, over 2,500 meters!).
 Beans usually go through the washed process with sweet, bright acidity and medium body.
-Nuts / honeyed / caramel are common flavors, some varietals bear characteristic apple note owing to the rich malic acid produced during maturation.
+Nuts / honeyed / caramel are common flavors, some varietals bear apple notes due to the rich malic acid produced during maturation.

-These are low altitude beans that are mostly processed by pulped natural method.
-Low acidity, mild with good body.
-Good for blending.
+These are low altitude beans that are processed by pulped natural method.
+Low acidity, mild tasting with good body, kind-a boring but great for blending with other, stronger tasting beans.

 Guatemala, Panama, El Salvador, Costa Rica, Honduras, Nicaragua, Mexico.